hawanajihah/HTX-API/README.md

 # HTX-API

 ## Project Overview
 This API is an image processing pipeline designed to automatically process uploaded images, generate thumbnails, extract metadata, and provide AI-generated captions using the Salesforce BLIP Image Captioning Model.
 It also tracks processing time and maintains a database record for each uploaded image.
-This image processing pipeline is built using Python Flask and SQLAlchemy, with images stored in an SQLite database.
+This image processing pipeline is built using Python Flask and SQLAlchemy, with images being stored in an SQLite database.

 Unfortunately, since I could not run Salesforce BLIP Image Captioning Model (Large) on my computer, the Salesforce BLIP Image Captioning Model (Base) is used for this API pipeline instead.